 CMMC Compliance for Defense Industrial Base (DIB) Contractors: An Accelerated Certification Guide

-Below, you’ll find high-level introductory details about CMMC, what you’ll need to do to be compliant, the benefits of becoming compliant now, and how to officially get started.
+Read on for high-level details about CMMC, what all defense contractors must do to be compliant, the benefits of becoming compliant now and how to get started here.

 What is the Cybersecurity Maturity Model Certification (CMMC)?

 The interim DFARS rule established a five-year phase-in period, during which CMMC compliance is only required in select pilot contracts, as approved by the Office of the Under Secretary of Defense for Acquisition and Sustainment.
 Under the CMMC 1.0, it was due to become reality for most companies in 2024 or 2025.
 Now, CMMC 2.0 may be included in all new solicitations as early as August 2022, and no later than November 2023.

 POA&Ms (Plan of Action & Milestones) allowed for a few practices to extend the deadline to compliance for those practices by 180 days.
 For plans outlined in the POA&M, they must be time-based and enforceable.

 Read more on the Department of Defense CMMC information page

 The level of certification necessary will depend on where you fall in the supply chain.
 There will be several dozen or more subcontractors working in concert to provide the necessary materials, time, and technologies to support the prime contractor.
 The prime contractors and the government sponsor are responsible for the entire supply chain for CMMC levels.

 With the implementation of CMMC 2.0, the Department is introducing several key changes that build on and refine the original program requirements.
 These are:

 - Streamlined Model – streamlines from 5 to 3 compliance levels and uses National Institute of Standards and Technology (NIST) cybersecurity standards